eugenelian/comp34812_group70/modelcards/COMP34812_modelcard_bilstm.md

 <!-- This section is meant to convey both technical and sociotechnical limitations. -->

 Any inputs (concatenation of two sequences) longer than
-      512 subwords will be truncated by the model.
+      100 tokens will be truncated by the model.

 ## Additional Information

 <!-- Any other information that would be useful for other people to know. -->

-The hyperparameters were determined by experimentation
+The hyperparameters were determined by a grid search with the below values.
-      with different values.
+      - learning_rate: [0.0,0.1,0.15]
+      - train_batch_size: [8,16,32]
+      - dropout: [0.0,0.1,0.15]